miker2/flexi_config_reader/README.md

    another file.
 This highlights one of the advantages of this syntax: the ability to define a generic set of templates in one file, which will be used to produce multiple, repeated concrete structs with different names and parameters in a different file.
+2. `include_relative` syntax - Same as `include`, except nested paths will resolve from the included file's path instead of from the base file's path.
+See `examples/config_example12.cfg` for an example of this keyword.
+The list of `include_relative` statements must come after all `include` statements in a config file.
 2. [key-value reference](#key-value-references) - Much like bash, the syntax provides the ability to reference apreviously defined value by its key, and assign it to another key.
 3. Appended keys - While a `proto` defines a templated `struct`, one can add additional keys